LightJason/Java-AgentSpeak/readme.md

 Build distribution grid-world game with [Jetty](http://www.eclipse.org/jetty/) and use [HTML5 game engines](http://www.designyourway.net/blog/resources/javascript-html5-game-engines-libraries-51-examples/).
 Each agent must search food and must eat to grow up, can bite other agents to get power.
 The bited agent lost power.
 The weight of the agent defines the biting power, also an agent can be growl other agent to warn.
-The user can be add postboxes, agent generates (of it own agents) and define food generators (but the own user agents don't eat own food).
+The user can be add pinboard, agent generates (of it own agents) and define food generators (but the own user agents don't eat own food).
 Each agent can be seperate itself to smaller agents.
-Each agent can be push / pull / list a postbox on the grid world to left messages (a postbox is limited to a fixed number of items).
+Each agent can be push / pull / list a pinboard on the grid world to left messages (a pinboard is limited to a fixed number of items).
 The user can send a signal to all own agents to come home (the distance from the home grid to the agent current position defines the costs of the call).
 Each action decreases the current power of the agent, e.g. for large agents a bit is cheap, but moving expensive.
 If an agent lose its power, it dies.